japila-books/spark-sql-internals/docs/spark-sql-SQLListener.md

 `SQLListener` stops recording information about a SQL query execution when <<SparkListenerSQLExecutionEnd, SparkListenerSQLExecutionEnd>> event arrives.

-It defines the other callbacks (from link:spark-SparkListener.adoc[SparkListener] interface):
+It defines the other callbacks (from spark-SparkListener.md[SparkListener] interface):

 * <<onJobStart, onJobStart>>
 * <<onJobEnd, onJobEnd>>